oravivek/learning-library/enterprise-manageability-library/operations-insights/sql-performance/sql-performance.md

       ![Left Pane](./images/sql-warehouse1-1.png " ")

-4. This will bring up SQL Insights for degrading SQLs in last 7 days.
+4. This will bring up SQL Insights for degrading SQLs in the last 7 days.

       ![Left Pane](./images/sql-warehouse2.png " ")

     * The heat map shows the degrading SQLs across databases.
 This page analyzes the SQL insights using the **Master** and **Details** way.
 The heatmap is the **Master** and the below bar chart is the **Details** chart.
-    * The size of the box represents **Average response Time** and color represents change % of **Average Response Time**.
+    * The size of the box represents **Average response Time** and colour represents the change % of **Average Response Time**.

       You can customize the heat map based on the following:
       * **Size**: Customizes the size of the heat map segments based on Average Active Sessions, Average Response Time, Executions/Hour, I/O Time, and CPU Time.
-      * **Color**: Customizes the color coding of the heat map based on percentage change value or absolute value of Average Active Sessions, Average Response Time, Executions/Hour, I/O Time, and CPU Time.
+      * **Color**: Customizes the colour-coding of the heat map based on percentage change value or absolute value of Average Active Sessions, Average Response Time, Executions/Hour, I/O Time, and CPU Time.

 5. Here SQL_ID **02bhunw0vgg2j** in database **INVCP** is degrading the most.

-6. The details bar chart shows the time series view of the sql_id **02bhunw0vgg2j** for last 7 days.
+6. The details bar chart shows the time series view of the sql_id **02bhunw0vgg2j** for the last 7 days.

-      You can see how the Average SQL Response time of the SQL has been increasing consistently for database **INVCP**.
+      You can see how the Average SQL Response time of SQL has been increasing consistently for database **INVCP**.
 You can customize the bar chart display based on the following:

       * Avg.
 Active Sessions
       * Avg.
 Average Response Time